Hate the Hustle? Here’s how to get out of it…

-The good news is that once you’ve put in the time and effort into growing your audience, learned how to serve them and have got into a regular routine for doing so (which takes time to get into, but in the end is much easier and more fun than the monthly hustle), it will only be a matter of time before you can wave goodbye to the “stress and hustle” approach to sales and marketing forever!
+The good news is that once you’ve put in the time and effort into growing your audience, learned how to serve them and have got into a regular routine for doing so (which takes time to get into, but in the end, is much easier and more fun than the monthly hustle), it will only be a matter of time before you can wave goodbye to the “stress and hustle” approach to sales and marketing forever!

 I hope you’ve found this useful.
-Maybe it’s helped explain why are finding things a bit harder than you thought you would?
+Maybe it’s helped explain why you are finding things a bit harder than you thought you would?
 Do let me know in the comments below, I always love to hear from you.